College of Liberal Arts & Social Sciences > Academics > Philosophy > About > Why Study Philosophy?

 A major in philosophy provides the finest in a liberal arts education.
 A liberal arts education helps you gain basic skills that are absolutely essential for success in virtually every career path, especially in today's information age.
-As you think about the career opportunities a philosophy major provides, there are three things to consider:
+As you think about the career opportunities a philosophy major provides, there are several things to consider:

 These are basic skills—the reasoning, researching, planning, and communication tools you need to successfully communicate, problem-solve, and argue effectively.
 All employers are looking for people who have these skills and you are more likely to be hired and eventually advance in your career if you possess them.
 These skills provide you with the ability to learn in a new situation.